NerfJohn/Project-RISCII/docs/ISA/README.md

 - Arithmetic Subtract
 - Load Byte Immediate

-*Note: that flag `c`, while updated for the above instructions, is only valid after an arithmetic subtract instruction is performed.*
+*Note: Flag `c`, while updated for the above instructions, is only valid after an arithmetic subtract instruction is performed.*

 ### Common Condition Code Combinations